 J'can freed of murder charge in Antigua

-ST JOHN'S, Antigua (CMC) — A Jamaican, in custody for the past 18 months on a charge of murder, has been freed after a magistrate court upheld a no case submission on Monday.
+ST JOHN'S, Antigua (CMC) — A Jamaican national, in custody for the past 18 months on a charge of murder, has been freed after a magistrate court upheld a no-case submission on Monday.

 The lawyer further argued that anyone who did a proper assessment of the evidence in the case file would conclude it was “irrelevant and tangential in respect of the question to be answered.